Tanmaynadig/Video-Call-App-NodeJS/README.md

 # Alternative
 If you prefer to use PHP Web socket (Ratchet) instead of socket.io and NodeJS, check out the PHP version [here](https://github.com/amirsanni/conference-call-ratchet).

+# 1. Stage the change
+git add .

+# 2. Commit the change
+git commit -m "test: Trigger Jenkins build"

+# 3. Push the new commit to GitHub
+git push origin main